tmtsoftware/csw-logging-aggregator/README.md

 2. Add the associated plugin code configuration to the service configuration (eg. Logstash input/output)
 3. Rebuild the images using the `docker-compose build` command

-### How can I enable the provided extensions?

-A few extensions are available inside the [`extensions`](extensions) directory.
-These extensions provide features which are not part of the standard Elastic stack, but can be used to enrich it with extra integrations.

-The documentation for these extensions is provided inside each individual subdirectory, on a per-extension basis.
-Some of them require manual changes to the default ELK configuration.

 ## JVM tuning

 ### How can I specify the amount of memory used by a service?